Adaptive deep learning framework for robust unsupervised underwater image enhancement: Method

-The H channel of the HSI colour space is preserved without any changes.
+In the RGB colour space, the red, green, and blue channels are individually stretched based on their statistical properties.
+In the HSI colour space, only the saturation (S) and intensity (I) channels are stretched, while the hue (H) channel is preserved.
+For the Lab colour space, the a and b channels, representing colour-opponent dimensions, are stretched, while the L channel, representing lightness, is maintained.

 The output is then converted back to the RGB colour space and merged together by going through $3 \times 3$ convolutional layer and pixel-wise add up.
-Overall, this technique can improve the visual quality of the reference map that will be passed to the \textit{Probabilistic Module} by correcting colour balance and enhancing contrast.
+Overall, this technique can improve the visual quality of the reference map that will be passed to the next building block of UDNet, i.e. the feature extractor module (see \cref{fig:8}), by correcting colour balance and enhancing contrast.